Primordial Black Hole Hot Spots and Nucleosynthesis: Hot spot dynamics

 \section{Hot spot dynamics}

 When they evaporate, PBHs do not homogeneously reheat the Universe.
 Instead, they deposit their energy locally, forming hot spots around them with a characteristic radial temperature profile.
 The qualitative shape and time evolution of such a profile was first considered in Ref.~\cite{Das:2021wei} and refined--accounting for the Landau-Pomeranchuk-Migdal (LPM) effect in the calculation of the Hawking radiation energy deposition rate in Ref.~\cite{He:2022wwy}.
 These results were later supported by a Boltzmann-improved numerical treatment~\cite{He:2024wvt} that confirmed the validity of the qualitative shape of the radial temperature profile derived in Ref.~\cite{He:2022wwy} in the region where the assumption of {\em local thermal equilibrium} can be trusted.
-In these references, derivations relied on a few important assumptions: \begin{itemize} \item The plasma is assumed to be in local thermal equilibrium, such that it can be uniquely described at every radius $r$ by a scalar function $T(r)$; \item The energy deposition rate of high-energy Hawking radiation particles with momentum $k$ onto a significantly lower-energy plasma of temperature $T\ll k$ is estimated, accounting for the Landau–Pomeranchuk–Migdal (LPM), using the ansatz~\cite{He:2022wwy} \be \Gamma_{\rm dep} \sim \alpha^2\sqrt{\frac{T}{k}}T\,; \ee \item The diffusion rate that encodes the radial cooling of the profile is of the Bethe-Heitler form \be \Gamma_{\rm diff}\sim \alpha^2 T\,, \ee \end{itemize} where in these two expressions, the coupling constant $\alpha \sim 0.1$ is assumed to be universal to all particle interactions for simplicity.
-Within this framework, the authors of Ref.~\cite{He:2022wwy} obtained the following description of the surrounding plasma: For PBHs with masses
+In these references, derivations relied on a few important assumptions: \begin{itemize} \item The plasma is assumed to be in local thermal equilibrium, such that it can be uniquely described at every radius $r$ by a scalar function $T(r)$; \item The energy deposition rate of high-energy Hawking radiation particles with momentum $k$ onto a significantly lower-energy plasma of temperature $T\ll k$ is estimated, accounting for the Landau–Pomeranchuk–Migdal (LPM), using the ansatz~\cite{He:2022wwy} $\Gamma_{\rm dep} \sim \alpha^2T\sqrt{T/k}$; \item The diffusion rate that encodes the radial cooling of the profile is of the Bethe-Heitler form $ \Gamma_{\rm diff}\sim \alpha^2 T$, \end{itemize} where in these two expressions, the coupling constant $\alpha \sim 0.1$ is assumed to be universal to all particle interactions for simplicity.
+In App.
+A, we report the specific temperature profile $T(r)$ obtained in these studies and that we will use throughout this work.
+Note that once the temperature in the profile drops below the electron mass $m_e$, the plasma is made mainly of inert photons that cannot sustain local thermal equilibrium.
+Elucidating how the photon plasma evolves under the effect of Hawking evaporation for temperatures below this threshold requires an increased level of sophistication compared to Refs.~\cite{He:2022wwy, He:2024wvt} which we let for future work.
+Instead, we will consider in what follows that we can trust the qualitative shape of the profile as described in Eq.~\eqref{eq:profile}, as long as $T(r)>\max(T_{\rm ev},m_e)$, and consider that $T(r)=T_{\rm ev}$ otherwise.